subject-f/guyamoe/README.md

 ```
 E.g. `Kaguya-Wants-To-Be-Confessed-To` for `<series-slug-name>`.

-Note: Zero pad chapter folder numbers like so: `001` for the Kaguya series (this is how the fixtures data for the series has it).
+**Note:** Zero pad chapter folder numbers like so: `001` for the Kaguya series (this is how the fixtures data for the series has it).
 It doesn't matter for pages though nor does it have to be .jpg.
 Only thing required for pages is that the ordering can be known from a simple numerical/alphabetical sort on the directory.

 ## Start the server

--  `python3 "${HOME}"/guyamoe/app/manage.py runserver` - keep this console active
+-  `python3 manage.py runserver` - keep this console active

 Now the site should be accessible on localhost:8000

 ## Other info
 Relevant URLs (as of now):

 - `/` - home page